f5devcentral/f5-agility-labs-vdi/docs/lab2/content-lab2.rst

 #.
 Close the IE *VMware Horizon* tab

-TASK 4 – Load Balance UAG Servers
+Task 4 – Load Balance UAG Servers
 ======================================

 Use the F5 iApp for VMware Horizon to configure a load balancing UAG's.
 This will increase the number of UAG servers available to external  users and load balance access to these resources (External use case with F5 load balancing)